netspeak/netspeak-client-web/README.md

 This is the development project of the [netspeak.org](http://netspeak.org) website.

-The website is a single page application and uses the [Polymer 3 framework](https://polymer-library.polymer-project.org/3.0/docs/devguide/feature-overview).
+The website is implemented as [Gatsby](https://www.gatsbyjs.com/) pages in pure TypeScript.
 It is served using [GitHub pages](https://pages.github.com/) over [netspeak.github.io](https://github.com/netspeak/netspeak.github.io).

 ## Getting started